ChanthMiao/ghc-wiki-mirror/Sharing-Closure-Environments-in-STG.md

   in f 34 2
 ```

-The first lie is with the type of an environment which must be given when an
-environment is generated by the analysis.
+The first lie is with the type of an environment which must be given when an environment is generated by the analysis. **TODO: SB recommends adding a new type `Env :: TYPE (BoxedRep Unlifted)**

 ```
   let {